EYBlockchain/general-number/README.md

 // should return as 4x 16-bit hex limbs: ['0x0', '0x0', '0x1234', '0x5678']

 console.log(myGN.ascii);
-// should return as an ascii string: '#Eg'
+// should return as an ascii string: '#Eg'

 console.log(myGN.utf8);
-// should return as an ascii string: 'x'
+// should return as an ascii string: 'x'

 ```